 The St Hilda's SLT will be provided with a copy of KCSIE.
 All other staff and will be provided with a copy of KCSIE Part I and Annex B (or Annex A as appropriate) and required to confirm that they have both read and understood its contents.
-This will take the form of a brief online assessment via MS Forms.

 All staff members should receive safeguarding and child protection updates at least annually to ensure they have relevant and current skills and knowledge to safeguard children effectively.
-Staff should ensure they understand their role in the early help process including identifying emerging problems, liaising with the DSL, sharing information with other professionals and in some cases acting as the lead professional in undertaking an early help assessment.
+Staff should ensure they understand their role in the early help process including identifying emerging problems, liaising with the DSL and DSLs where appropriate, sharing information with other professionals and in some cases acting as the lead professional in undertaking an early help assessment.
+Staff should also ensure they understand the expectations, roles and responsibilities in relation to filtering and monitoring.
 Updates may take the form of face-to-face briefings, written briefings and online training modules on a platform such as TES Develop (formally known as EduCare).